Integrated Weed Management of non-native annual grass, Ventenata dubia, in Montana rangelands

 Methods

 Objective 1) was performed on a single site that has a considerable infestation of ventenata.
-The site has a mix of forage and native grasses (e.g., smooth brome, Kentucky bluegrass, western wheatgrass, and bluebunch wheatgrass) and had not been treated prior to our own treatments.
+The site has a mix of forage and native grasses (e.g., smooth brome, Kentucky bluegrass, western wheatgrass, and bluebunch wheatgrass) and has not had treatment prior to our own treatments.
 There was some cheatgrass at the site that was present prior to ventenata invasion.
 The site is at Amy Cox’s in Gallatin County – see letter of support.

-We are evaluating ventenata’s and other species’ response under different climate conditions (current, warmer, warmer + drier) to an herbicide (Rejuvra at 5 oz/acre and no-spray) treatment.
-These six treatments, 3 climate x 2 herbicides (Figure 1), have been replicated six times totaling 36 plots.
-We modified current temperatures using open top warming chambers that act as mini greenhouses warming the temperature by ~3.6F (2C), and by adding warming chambers and rainout shelters to partially shield plots (50%) from precipitation to a third of the plots (Figure 2).
-Soil moisture and temperature is being assessed in each treatment.
-We established the plots in 2022 prior to ventenata germinating and immediately post herbicide application.
-We are assessing the central 1 m2 of each plot, to record cover of each species at the peak of the growing season (July) in 2022, 2023, and 2024, and are additionally assessing biomass in 2024.
-These treatments are novel due to their accounting for different climate treatments simultaneously with herbicide treatments, allowing us to make informed recommendations based on changing climate.
+We evaluated ventenata’s and other species’ response under different climate conditions (Normal, Hot, and Hot + Dry) to an herbicide (Rejuvra at 5 oz/acre and no-spray) treatment (Table 1-1).
+These six treatments, 3 climate x 2 herbicides (Figure 1-1), have been replicated six times totaling 36 plots (applied fall of 2022).
+We modified current temperatures using open top warming chambers that act as mini greenhouses warming the temperature by ~3.6F (2C), and by adding warming chambers and rainout shelters to partially shield plots (50%) from precipitation to a third of the plots (Figure 1-2).
+We established the different climates treatments over the summer of 2022 to create the different climate conditions prior to ventenata germinating in the fall.
+Herbicide was applied on August 10th, 2022, prior to ventenata germination.
+We assessed the central 1 m2 of each plot, recording cover of each species at the peak of the growing season (July) in 2022-2024, and additionally assessed per plot biomass of functional groups (perennial grasses and forbs) and ventenata in 2024.
+These treatments were novel due to their accounting for different climate treatments simultaneously with herbicide treatments, allowing us to make informed recommendations based on changing climate.

-Objective 2) is being addressed at three locations, west (Sanders County (2)) and east (Cascade County (1)) of the Continental Divide in Montana.
-The sites in Sanders County are near Hot Springs, MT on collaborating producer Evan Melton’s property, and near Trout Creek, MT on collaborating producer John Josepho’s property, and our site in Cascade County is on collaborating producer Kendra Lane’s property.
-At each site we established a complete split-plot random block design with herbicide as the main treatment [Rejuvra (5 oz/acre), Rejuvra (5 oz/acre) + Plateau (6 oz/acre), Axiom (flufenacet 4 oz/acre and metribuzin 1 oz/acre), and no spray] and fertilizer as a three-way split treatment (N (40 lb/acre), micronutrients (35 lbs/acre), nothing) (Figure 3).
-Thus, within each block of four herbicide treatments there are three split plots for the fertilizer, totaling 12 plots per block, and there are 4 blocks (48 plots).
-Plots were established in August of 2022.
-Rejuvra and Axiom were applied pre-emergent in August.
-Plateau was applied when the ventenata emerged in the fall (early October).
-Micronutrient fertilizer and N fertilizer was spread in August.
-The herbicide treatment Rejuvra was only approved for use in Montana rangelands in 2020, leaving its impacts on Montana range are understudied especially when used on native dominated sites and in combination with fertilizers.
-Our micronutrient fertilizer, Edaphix ® is new to the market, and provides a novel strategy to provide perennial grasslands with a fertilizer mix more suitable for their slower growth.
-By combining the new herbicide and micronutrient products, along with more traditional herbicide treatments (Axiom and Plateau) and N fertilizer, we are creating new integrated weed management strategies that may prove to be useful for Montana producers and managers.
+Objective 2) was addressed at three locations, west (Sanders County (2)) and east (Cascade County (1)) of the Continental Divide in Montana.
+The sites in Sanders County were near Hot Springs, MT on collaborating producer Evan Melton’s property, and near Trout Creek, MT on collaborating producer John Josepho’s property, and our site in Cascade County was on collaborating producer Kendra Lane’s property.
+At each site we established a complete split-plot random block design with herbicide as the main treatment (Rejuvra (5 oz/acre), Rejuvra (5 oz/acre) + Plateau (6 oz/acre), Axiom (flufenacet 4 oz/acre and metribuzin 1 oz/acre), and non-sprayed control) (Table 2-1) and fertilizer as a three-way split treatment (macronutrient (NPK; 40 lb/acre), micronutrient (Nutrafix ®; 25 lbs/acre), none) (Table 2-2).
+Herbicides were applied using a CO2 backpack sprayer at 16 mL /acre at 290 kPa.
+Thus, within each block of four herbicide treatments there are three split plots for the fertilizer, totaling 12 plots per block, and there are 4 blocks (48 plots) (Figure 2-1).
+Plots were established August 1-5 of 2022, where fertilizers, Rejuvra and Axiom were applied pre-emergent on this trip.
+Plateau was applied when the ventenata emerged in the fall on October 19-21, 2022.
+The herbicide treatment Rejuvra was only approved for use in Montana rangelands in 2020, leaving its impacts on Montana range understudied especially when used on native dominated sites and in combination with fertilizers.
+Our micronutrient fertilizer, Nutrafix ®, is new to the market and is proposed to provide a novel strategy because the fertilizer mix is designed for the slower growth of perennial grasses rather than the rapid growth of undesired annuals.
+By combining the new herbicide and micronutrient products, along with more traditional herbicide treatments (Axiom and Plateau) and N fertilizer, we are evaluating new integrated weed management strategies that may prove to be useful for Montana producers and managers.

 Analysis

-Objective 1) Cover of ventenata, dominant forage grasses, total grasses, species richness, diversity and biomass will be evaluated (response variables) to determine how each is affected by climate and herbicide treatments (fixed variables).
-We will use generalized linear models with Poisson (richness) and Gaussian (cover, diversity, biomass) distributions, and analysis of variance to determine statistical differences.
-A post-hoc Tukey HSD test will be conducted to compare the climate and herbicide treatments and the controls (untreated).
-This will allow us to see how each treatment impacts the response variables relative to the control.
-Data will be checked for model assumptions of heteroscedasticity, normality, and constant variance.
-If any violations are present, the data will be transformed as necessary.
+Objective 1) Cover and biomass of ventenata, combined perennial grasses, and forbs, as well as species richness and diversity (response variables) were evaluated to determine how each was affected by climate and herbicide treatments (fixed variables).
+We used generalized linear models with Poisson (richness) and Gaussian (diversity, cover, and biomass) distributions, and analysis of variance to determine statistical differences.
+A post-hoc Tukey HSD test examined pairwise differences between the treatments.
+Data were checked for model assumptions of heteroscedasticity, normality, and constant variance, where all models required log transformation.

 Objective 1)